SpaceTesla/juridex/README.md

    npm start
    ```

+## API Documentation
+You can read the API documentation [here](https://github.com/SpaceTesla/juridex/blob/main/server/readme.md) or in the /`server` folder.

 ## Contributing
 To contribute to the project, please fork the repository and submit a pull request.
 Ensure that your changes are well-tested and documented.